Cank256/music-app/README.md

     cd music-app
     composer install
     npm i

 #### 3. Configure environment variables:
+If you are going to run it locally
+- Rename the `.env.example` file in the root folder  to `.env`.
+- Open the `.env` file and set the necessary configurations, such as app name, database connection, Google Auth Credentials and Last.fm API credentials.
+If you are going to run it in docker
-- Rename the `.env.example` file to `.env`.
+- Rename the `.env.example` file in the docker folder  to `.env`.
-- Open the `.env` file and set the necessary configurations, such as database connection and Last.fm API credentials.
+- Open the `.env` file and set the necessary configurations, such as app name, database connection, Google Auth Credentials and Last.fm API credentials.

 #### 4. Build and run the application with Docker:
+If going to run it locally:

+    php artisan serve

+If going to run it in docker:
 - Build the Docker containers:
     `docker-compose build`
 - Start the Docker containers:
     `docker-compose up -d`

 #### 6. Access the application in your browser:
     http://localhost:8030